 Effective DCF models for CPG companies must account for several industry-specific factors:

 Working capital requirements: CPG companies typically need significant working capital for inventory, especially during growth phases.
 Your model should reflect realistic inventory turns and seasonal fluctuations.
+A strong grasp of CPG working capital management and cash flow optimization is critical to building credible projections.

 Capital expenditure cycles: Manufacturing equipment, facility expansion, and technology upgrades create lumpy capital requirements that smooth revenue-based methods might miss.